 The four suits of this deck consisted of Chalices or Cups, Swords, batons, and Coins.

 The 5th suit of 21 cards consisted of allegorical images from antiquity, such as the virtues, vices, and other states of the human condition.
 The Fool, was a wild card and most certainly has become the modern day Joker card.

 These cards contained no words, just the images of the allegorical representations in the case of the major arcana suit, and for the pips, a quantity of images to represent that suit.
-In example, 4 cups represented the four of cups, etc.
+In example, 4 cups om a card represented the four of cups, etc.